Darksel0/dos/README.md

-# other powerfull dos tooll
+# other powerfull dos tool
 usage:
 open this web https://darksel0.github.io/dos/ in your browser